lxsmnsyc/the-fighting-game/docs/rng.md

 - The round number.
 - Lives and gold.
 - The cards: id, edition, print and whether each is disabled.
+- The ability ids.

-The shop and the opponent are rolled again and come out the same.
+The draft, the shop and the opponent are rolled again and come out the same.
 See `saveGame` and `resumeGame` in [src/game/save.ts](../src/game/save.ts).

 Cards and players hold no RNG.
 A card's print is rolled once when it is